Install and Configure Distributed Marketing

 - List features in the Distributed Marketing apps.

 - Configure account and system user authentication.

 Navigate to the Install Managed Package page for Distributed Marketing on Salesforce Help.
 From here, you simply follow the steps to log out of Marketing Cloud, paste in the URL for the managed package, and select whom to install the package for.
-Make sure you’re using a supported web browser.
-We recommend that you install this for admins only or specific profiles so that you are installing for licensed users only.
+Make sure that you’re using a supported web browser.
+We recommend that you install this for admins only or for specific profiles so that you are installing for licensed users only.

 Access to Distributed Marketing is controlled through custom permissions and permission set licenses.
 You can assign the custom permissions in your Salesforce org using installed permission sets or using your own custom permission sets or profiles.
 The permission set licenses are provisioned in your account and can be assigned using installed permission sets.